-Beacon CAREunity is a test which identifies one of the causes of recurrent miscarriage and other placental problems.
+CAREunity is a groundbreaking test, developed by our Scientists that identifies one of the causes of recurrent miscarriage and other placental problems.

-Beacon CAREunity is a saliva swab test that can identify a key gene mutation which can cause miscarriage in early pregnancy.
+CAREunity is a saliva swab test that can identify a key gene mutation that can cause miscarriage in early pregnancy.

-Some couples attending for IVF may be carriers of this mutation.
+Some couples may be carriers of this mutation.
 It can be simply identified with the saliva swab test and treated with medication.

 In the last 10 years there is no other area of medicine that has progressed more rapidly than the assisted reproduction field relating to recurrent miscarriage.

-One of the most exciting new developments is a test called Beacon CAREunity, which is also known as C4M2 Variant or Annexin A5 M2 Haplotype.
+One of the most exciting new developments is a test called CAREunity, which was developed by our Scientists and is exclusive to CARE Clinics.
+It is also known as C4M2 Variant or Annexin A5 M2 Haplotype.

 We always work hard to do everything possible to help our patients who may experience recurrent miscarriage.

-Beacon CAREunity is designed to help people who have experienced repeated unexplained miscarriages or unexplained implantation failure with IVF treatment.
+CAREunity is designed to help people who have experienced repeated unexplained miscarriages, or unexplained implantation failure with IVF treatment.
 It looks at a genetic “mutation” or “variation” in a specific gene carried on chromosome no. 4.

 That is where it gets the name C4M2.
 “C4” stands for chromosome no. 4 and “M2” is the name given to the variant at a specific location of this gene on chromosome 4.